|Ask Pauline - Home Education in PA:

 4. Be prepared to discuss what kind of evaluator's report you will provide, and how much you will charge.
 Think carefully in advance about what you will expect to see from the students you evaluate, and how you will proceed if you have concerns that a particular student has not met the requirements of the law.
 If you are uncomfortable with certain methods of homeschooling, it is best to let potential clients know this up-front.

-5. Look into becoming an evaluator for one or more of the PA home education diploma programs.
+5. Put some thought into what you will need to see before signing supervisor-awarded diplomas.
+Look into becoming an evaluator for one or more of the PA home education diploma programs.
 Consider whether you will offer standardized testing services, such as the WRAT.
 Find out if you are qualified to pre-approve special ed programs.

 6. Consider how homeschooling families will find you.
 Many families use word-of-mouth to find evaluators.
 Contact local homeschooling groups to see if they keep a list of local evaluators.
 Check out my own list of evaluators, and follow the instructions if you'd like to be included there.